SouravBehura/HACKNITRDocTalks/README.md

 We have also integrated Actions on Google assistant with our app with the help of DialogFlow and JavaScript.
 This acts as an interactive interface between the doctor and Google Assistant.
 This can also be used to save prescriptions in Cloud FireStore.

-This video shows the working of Google Assistant: https://www.youtube.com/watch?v=x-vzQcHtlI0&feature=youtu.be
+This video shows the working of Actions on Google Assistant: https://www.youtube.com/watch?v=x-vzQcHtlI0&feature=youtu.be

+This video shows the working of our app: